sciart-org/AppSciArt/docs/user_stories.md

          iii.
 The guest fills a quick registration + joining form (minimal information asked)

          iv.
-The guest is prompted to discover SciArt seed collections
+The guest is prompted to explore seed collections

          v.
 The guest checks the email received and clicks the "Complete registration" button

 2. The guest completes the registration form
 3. The participant is prompted to join a hackathon (if not already joined).
-See [Joining a hackathon](#us-x-joining-a-hackathon)
+See [Joining a hackathon](#us-3-joining-a-hackathon)

 ### US-3: Joining a hackathon